aaalaniz/goose-recipe-shortener/README.md

 A [Github Action](https://github.com/features/actions) and [Buildkite plugin](https://buildkite.com/docs/pipelines/integrations/plugins) that enables [Goose recipe](https://block.github.io/goose/docs/guides/recipes/) maintainers to generate Goose deep links and map them to a short URL provided by a URL shortener­­—in effect, mapping a dynamic `goose://recipe?config=1234` to a fixed linked such as `go.yourdomain/my-recipe`.

-## Use Cases
+## Use Case

-This tool is intended to help developers manage a shared reciped over time.
+This tool is intended to help recipe authors manage recipes over time across team or organization boundaries.
+A Goose recipe deep link is a base64 encoded string of the recipe file and as a result, the recipe deep link will change as you iterate on agents.
+Tracking recipe files in source control is great way to manage agents over time, but sharing a dynamic Goose deep link may be difficult to manage over time.

+TKTK

 ## Inputs